-Among the grassland, the largest share of 33 % is classified as CWBg class 3 (Table 3).
-Twenty-three percent of grassland is classified as CWBg class 5.
-Eighteen percent is classified as CWBg class 2, 14 % as CWBg class 1 and 9 % as CWBg class 4.
-CWBg class 6 is present in a small share (3 %) of Germany's grassland at higher altitudes in the Alpine region.

-To analyze sites in every CWBg class, each class would have to be represented through LTFEs.
+- Among the grassland, the largest share of 33% is classified as CWBg class 3 (Table 3).
+23% of grassland are classified as 295 CWBg class 5.
+18% are classified as CWBg class 2, 14% as CWBg class 1 and 9% as CWBg class 4.
+CWBg class 6 is present in a small share (3%) of Germany's grassland at higher altitudes in the Alpine region. - To analyse sites in every CWBg class, each class would have to be represented through LTFEs.
 Ideally, the shares of LTFEs in each class would correspond to the agricultural area.
 This is, of course, not the case (Table 2), as LTFEs were not established systematically in the landscape.
-Each CWBg class present in the arable land is represented by LTFEs, but they are not found in the same shares.
-CWBg class 1 is overrepresented by all LTFE types, CWBg class 2 is underrepresented by crop rotation LTFEs, class 3 is underrepresented by fertilization LTFEs and crop rotation LTFEs, class 4 is underrepresented by tillage LTFEs and overrepresented by crop rotation LTFEs (although in number there are only four crop rotation LTFEs), and class 5 again is overrepresented by crop rotation LTFEs (although in number there are only six crop rotation LTFEs) (Table 2; Fig. 4) Overall, the three CWBg classes 1-3 representing 89% of the arable land area also host 89% of the LTFEs with a certain bias towards the driest CWBg class 1.
+Each CWBg class present in the arable land is represented by LTFEs, but they - 300 are not found in the same shares.
+CWBg class 1 is overrepresented by all LTFE types, CWBg class 2 is underrepresented by crop rotation LTFEs, class 3 is underrepresented by fertilization LTFEs and crop rotation LTFEs, class 4 is underrepresented by tillage LTFEs and overrepresented by crop rotation LTFEs (although in number, there are only 4 crop rotation LTFEs), and class 5 again is overrepresented by crop rotation LTFEs (although in number, there are only 6 crop rotation LTFEs) (Table 2; Figure 4) Overall, the three CWBg classes 1-3 representing 89% of the arable land area also host 89% of the - 305 LTFEs with a certain bias towards the driest CWBg class 1.
 Given that no spatial planning was considered during the allocation of LTFEs, this is a remarkably good distribution.